On This Day In Judy Garland’s Life And Career – March 30

 Judy and Joe circa 1965

-March 30, 1965: Judy gave a birthday party at the Beverly Hills Hotel for her son Joey’s 10th birthday, and for Peter Lawford’s son, Chris, who also turned 10 on the same day, March 29th.
+March 30, 1965: Judy held a birthday party at the Beverly Hills Hotel for her son Joey, who turned 10, and for Peter Lawford’s son Chris, who turned 10 on the same day, March 29th.
 Chris starred on the ABC-TV soap “All My Children” in 1995.

 Judy then took them to a movie.
 I don’t have any photos of the party, so here is a snapshot of Judy and Joey that was taken in 1965.
 Maybe it was taken on this night when they went to the movies?
 It’s possible.